Kitchen Food Storage Tips

 Put rarely used items on the tallest shelves and in the back of cabinets.
 Put your family's favorite foods in the middle, at eye level.
 Heavy items such as cans go near the bottom.

-Space-Saving Tips for Kitchen Food Storage
+Space-Saving Kitchen Food Storage Tips

 • Use lazy Susans, pull out shelving, and wire racks to maximize kitchen food storage space.

 • Repackage shelf hogs.
-Get rid of half-empty cartons of cereal and place the cereal in smaller air-tight plastic containers.
-Then label them with the contents and the expiration date.
+Get rid of half-empty cartons of cereal and place the cereal in smaller, air-tight plastic containers.
+Then, label them with the contents and the expiration date.
 Unlike wine, foods don't get better with age!

-Kitchen Food Storage: in the Refrigerator
+Kitchen Food Storage Tips in the Refrigerator

 Essentially, no food benefits from storage.
 You want to eat everything as fresh as you can.
 Since we can't all tromp out to the garden to harvest produce for each meal, here are some guidelines for helping your fridge function at its best.